a66as/a66as.github.io/about.md

 		<li>Paper Rejection in SEAA - 2019</li>
 	</ul>
 	<h2>The real me</h2>
-	<p>As a human on the planet earth, I blog, run, and take a lot of photos.
-I watch movies that build some connection to real-life, that means I usually spend most of my time choosing a movie rather than watching one.
+	<p>As a human on the planet earth, I blog, run, play badminton and take a lot of photos.
+I watch movies that build some connection to real life, that means I usually spend most of my time choosing a movie rather than watching one.
 I prefer to hike mountains (unfortunately we don't have real mountains in Sweden).
 I love to discuss culture, history, science, and technology.</p>
 </div>